By: Dr. Kris Sheppard, DC, CSCS

 This article is not meant to substitute an assessment from a chiropractor, physiotherapist or other medical professional.
 If you are unsure about the pain you are experiencing, get help from a trained healthcare practitioner that has experience working with runners.

-Some pain with running can be ok, however, it’s important to ensure that you are safe to run.
+Some pain with running can be okay, however, it’s important to ensure that you are safe to run.
 Particularly when there is a big goal race involved, it can be difficult to separate the intellectual from the emotional.
 At the end of the day, this sport is full of risk and reward, and when it comes to injury it’s best to minimize risk.